Divorce Services for Lawyers

 If you are a lawyer filing for divorce, you may find your law practice one of your most valuable assets.
 Likewise, if you are getting divorced from a lawyer, it is important that you know how your estranged spouse’s law practice factors in as an asset.

-Whether you are a lawyer seeking to protect your firm as an asset or a lawyer’s spouse that believes part of the law firm is rightfully yours, the high net worth divorce attorneys at Goldstein Law Group are here to assist you.
+Whether you are a lawyer seeking to protect your firm as an asset or a lawyer’s spouse that believes part of the law firm is rightfully yours, the Middlesex and Monmouth County high net worth divorce attorneys at Goldstein Law Group are here to offer divorce services for lawyers.
 Our lawyers have more than 50 years of combined experience helping clients like you fairly divide business practices in the midst of divorce and will help develop the best case for you to sustain income associated with the law firm.

 Why should I seek outside legal counsel for my divorce if I am a lawyer with a firm?